fragcolor-xyz/shards/docs/details/shards/GFX/BuiltinFeature.md

 #### `initColor` (vertex)

-This vertex shader entry point sets up the `color` global (float4) with the vertex color from the mesh if it has been set.
-If the mesh doesn't have a vertex color, it'll be white with alpha 1.0.
+This vertex shader entry point sets up the `color` global (float4) with the vertex color from the Mesh if it has been set.
+If the Mesh doesn't have a vertex color, it'll be white with alpha 1.0.

 #### `writeColor` (vertex)